open-make/RHardware-minimaltemplate/README.md

 In early 2025, we created the full-template workflow, specifically for the LAUDS factories project.
 We are now working on the book, including information from previous projects in that form.

+We created a first archive on zenodo, while the book is not finished and some important issues are still open, but we hope to get a beta version very soon.

 \
 In the future, we hope to build some software to help with the additions instead of using a checklist.